-Forth Bridge was the most prominent steel structure when it became operational in 1890.
-The cantilever railway bridge was built across the Firth of Forth at Queensferry, 14km west of Edinburgh.
-It still continues to remain a significant and admirable engineering structure of the Victorian era.
+The bridge was the most prominent steel structure when it became operational in 1890.
+A UNESCO World Heritage Site, it continues to remain a significant and admirable engineering structure of the Victorian era.

-The 8,296ft long railway bridge acts as a significant thoroughfare connecting the north-east and south-east of Scotland.
-The bridge primarily connects the cities of Edinburgh and Fife and further leads to Dundee and Aberdeen.
+The 8,094ft-long railway bridge acts as a significant thoroughfare connecting the north-east and south-east of Scotland.
+The bridge primarily connects the city of Edinburgh and council area Fife and further leads to Dundee and Aberdeen.
 It is located adjacent to the newly constructed Forth Road Bridge.

 The bridge was designed by Sir John Fowler and Sir Benjamin Baker and built by Sir William Arrol & Co, a Glasgow-based company.
 Much credit, however, has been given to Sir Benjamin Baker and his co-worker Allan Stewart for designing and supervising the construction work.

 The bridge is owned by Network Rail and is used by ScotRail and other intercity services.
-It was refurbished and repainted in 2011, by Balfour Beatty.
+In 2011, Balfour Beatty refurbished and repainted the bridge, and it continues to deliver maintenance works on behalf of Network Rail.